PeterEckmann1/cse15l-lab-reports/lab-report-1-week-2.md.md

 ## Setting an SSH Key

 * To log in to the remote server without having to use a password each time, you can run `ssh-keygen` on your local computer to generate a key you can use to log in remotely.
-For the most conveninience, save it in `/Users/<your user name>/.ssh/id_rsa` with no passphrase, and follow the [`ssh-add`](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) if using Windows
+For the most conveninience, save it in `/Users/<your user name>/.ssh/id_rsa` with no passphrase, and use [`ssh-add`](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) if using Windows
 * As before, `ssh` onto the server and run `mkdir .ssh` to create a folder to put your `ssh` keys, then log out (using `logout`) and `scp` the key file onto the server:
 `scp /Users/<your user name>/.ssh/id_rsa.pub <your account name>@ieng6.ucsd.edu:~/.ssh/authorized_keys`
 * Now try to `ssh` onto the server, and hopefully it won't prompt for your password!